Hibiscus Tea: Introduction

 - Prevents the Growth of Pre-Cancerous Cells.
 Like all antioxidant rich foods, hibiscus tea can help slow the growth of precancerous cells by destroying free radicals.

 - Helps in Weight Loss.
-Hibiscus tea is often found in natural weight loss products.
+Hibiscus tea is often found in natural weight loss products, and can be a part of any healthy weight loss diet.
 It contains an enzyme inhibitor that blocks the production of amylase, the enzyme that transforms starches into sugar.
 Drinking hibiscus tea after meals will therefore help to reduce the absorption of carbohydrates, which will gradually lead to weight loss.

 Hibiscus Tea: Not Recommended If…